-The Supreme Council elects seven Supreme Officers and 15 Supreme Directors who together constitute the Supreme Board of Directors.
+The Supreme Council elects the Supreme Directors who appoint the Supreme Officers.
 All executive authority of the Order is vested in this body.

 The State Councils consist of the State Officers, the last past State Deputy, the Grand Knight and Past Grand Knight from each subordinate Council.